-Besides education, healthcare is one area that needs special attention, especially if you are a foreigner living and working here.
+Besides education, healthcare is one area that needs special attention, especially if you are a foreigner living and working in Singapore.
 Without knowing what to do, what type of healthcare you need and where to go, it would be quite difficult should the need arises.

 What makes Singapore such an advanced market is its first-class facilities and systems.
 It is no surprise that Singapore is a major medical-tourism destination with people coming here from all parts of the world to find treatment by specialists.
 This is the very reason why, according to the IMD World Competitiveness Yearbook, Singapore has constantly been among the top 5.
 This puts the country among the top in the world when it comes to healthcare.